 1. National adaptation hubs

-“National adaptation hubs” established by the EU Mission should be continued and extended.

 National adaptation hubs (one per EU country + at least a single horizontal facility for Associated Countries) are meant to be light, agile, and flexible, to be tailored to the national context.
 They consist in a sort of task force or working group composed of the relevant contact points from each level of governance relevant in the individual countries.

 The hubs should:

+Continue and extend the “National adaptation hubs” established by the Adaptation Mission

 Build on the key community systems and enabling conditions identified in the Mission Implementation Plan to identify the priority areas of work of the “National adaptation hubs”.
-These priority areas should reflect what is included in the National Strategies and/or Plans on Adaptation to Climate Change, while maintaining enough thematic flexibility overtime to be able to integrate the priority themes addressed by the future European Climate Adaptation Plan.
+These priority areas should reflect what is included in the National Strategies and/or Plans on Adaptation to Climate Change, while maintaining enough thematic flexibility over time to be able to integrate the priority themes addressed by the future European Climate Adaptation Plan.

-Feed relevant knowledge and contribute to countries and regional and local authorities’ efforts related to the adaptation objectives in the Climate Law – with particular reference to the adoption and implementation of national adaptation strategies and plans.
+Feed relevant knowledge and contribute to national, regional and local authorities’ efforts related to the adaptation objectives in the Climate Law – with particular reference to the adoption and implementation of national adaptation strategies and plans.

-Proposals could provide direct financial support in the form of grants to maximum one entity in each of the EU Member State in facilitating the creation and animation of the “National Adaptation Hub”.
+Beneficiaries may provide direct financial support to third parties to allow for the establishment, animation and facilitation of National Adaptation Hubs.
+The support to third parties can only be provided in the form of grants, with a maximum of one grant per EU Member State or Associated Country.
+The maximum amount to be granted to each third party is EUR 200,000.

 To implement the support to third parties, the consortium should include partners with relevant operational and financial experience and viability.

 2. Grouping scheme

-A structural grouping scheme should be put in place to bring together regions and local actors facing similar challenges, to facilitate the dissemination of knowledge within and beyond the regions and local authorities involved in the EU Mission.
+A structural grouping scheme should be put in place to bring together regions and local actors facing similar challenges, to facilitate the dissemination of knowledge within and beyond the regions and local authorities involved in the Adaptation Mission.
 To that end, the scheme should:

 Include groups or pairs from the same EU Member State (within each “national adaptation hub”) as well as between different countries, helping consolidate the multi-level governance.